DUNE-DAQ/docs/docs/README.md

 # DUNE DAQ Software Documentation Home

--JCF, Mar-24-2021: this page will be updated for the dunedaq-v2.4.0 tag by the end of the day_
+_JCF, Mar-24-2021: this page will be updated for the dunedaq-v2.4.0 tag by the end of the day_

 There are four DUNE DAQ software packages which are used to aid developers in creating packages designed for the DAQ itself: